 i.
 To Share the Gospel with those who have not heard its message and to lead them by the power of the Holy Spirit to a state of conversion.

 ii.
-To Disciple those new converts as well as those members of the existing body such that each may come to a fuller understanding of grace, spiritual maturity in Christ, and the individual gifting and calling that each of us placed on our lives.
+To Disciple those new converts as well as those members of the existing body such that each may come to a fuller understanding of grace, spiritual maturity in Christ, and the individual gifting and calling that has been placed on each of our lives.

 iii.
 To worship the God who has loved us and saved us in all ways that bring glory to Him, and satisfy his longing for that glory from us.
 This is accomplished primarily thru the preaching of The Word, the exercise of the Sacraments (Baptism & Communion), and prayer.